A list of famous African people who made a significant contribution to the world.

 Haile Selassie (1892 – 1975) Emperor of Ethiopia from 1930.
 Selassie became an inspirational figure in the movement for African independence for the way he resisted the Italian invasion of Ethiopia during the 1930s.

-Desmond Tutu (1931 – ) South African Nobel peace prize winner 1984.
+Desmond Tutu (1931 – 2021) South African Nobel peace prize winner 1984.
 Archbishop Desmond Tutu was a prominent figurehead in the campaign against apartheid.
-After the fall of apartheid, he took part in the truth and reconciliation process to heal the wounds of apartheid.
-Desmond Tutu has became a leading global humanitarian and ambassador of goodwill.
+After the fall of apartheid, he took part in the Truth and Reconciliation process to heal the wounds of apartheid.
+Desmond Tutu has become a leading global humanitarian and ambassador of goodwill.

-Kwame Nkrumah (1909 – 1972) Led the Gold Coast to independence from colonial rule, and became President of the new country – Ghana.
-A leading advocate of of Pan-Africanism, and African independence.
+Kwame Nkrumah (1909 – 1972) Led the Gold Coast to independence from colonial rule and became President of the new country – Ghana.
+A leading advocate of Pan-Africanism and African independence.

-Gamal Abdel Nasser (1918 – 1970).
-Second President of Egypt (1956).
-Nasser’s Presidency had a large influence on Egypt and world politics.
+Gamal Abdel Nasser (1918 – 1970) Second President of Egypt (1956).
+Nasser’s Presidency had a significant influence on Egypt and world politics.
 He renationalised the Suez canal and was popular throughout the Arab world.

 Anwar Sadat (1918 – 1981) – Third President of Egypt.
-Sadat reintroduced multi-party elections and led Egypt in the Yom Kippur war and awarded Nobel Peace prize in 1978 for his role in peace talks with Israel.
+Sadat reintroduced multi-party elections and led Egypt in the Yom Kippur war.
+He was awarded the Nobel Peace Prize in 1978 for his role in peace talks with Israel.

 Oliver Tambo (1917 – 1993).
 President of the ANC (1960 – 1990).
 Tambo helped to organise ANC opposition to apartheid in South Africa.

-De Klerk, FW (1936 – ) South African Nobel prize winner and President (1989-1994) De Klerk oversaw the end of white only rule in South Africa and for his efforts was awarded the Nobel peace prize with Nelson Mandela.
+De Klerk, FW (1936 – 2021) South African Nobel Prize winner and President (1989-1994) De Klerk oversaw the end of white-only rule in South Africa and for his efforts was awarded the Nobel peace prize – jointly with Nelson Mandela.

 Olaudah Equiano (1745 – 1797) – The first black African slave to write about his experience as a slave.
 His book ‘The Interesting Narrative of the Life of Olaudah Equiano‘ played a pivotal role in turning public opinion in Britain against slavery.